pingcap/docs/op-guide/tutorial/tidb-binlog.md

 # TiDB Binlog Tutorial

 This tutorial will start with a very simple TiDB-Binlog deployment with a single node of each component (Placement Driver, TiKV Server, TiDB Server, pump, and drainer), set up to push data into a MariaDB Server instance.

+This tutorial is targeted toward users who have some familiarity with the [TiDB Architecture](https://pingcap.com/docs/architecture/), who may have already set up a TiDB cluster (though that is not mandatory), and who wants to gain hands-on familiarity with the features and functionality of TiDB-Binlog.
+This tutorial is a good way to "kick the tires" of TiDB-Binlog and to familiarize yourself with the concepts of its architecture.

 This tutorial assumes you're using a modern Linux distribution on x86-64.
 I'll use a minimal CentOS 7 installation running in VMware for the examples.
+It'll be easiest if you start from a clean install, so that you aren't impacted by quirks of your existing environment.
 If you don't want to use local virtualization, you can easily and inexpensively start a CentOS 7 VM in your favorite cloud provider.

 ## Overview

 TiDB-Binlog is a solution to collect binary log data from TiDB server and provide real-time data backup and replication.
-It pushes incremental data updates to a TiDB Server cluster into any of various of downstream platforms.
+It pushes incremental data updates to a TiDB Server cluster into any of various downstream platforms.

 You can use TiDB-Binlog for incremental backups, to replicate data from one TiDB cluster to another, or to send TiDB updates through Kafka to a downstream platform of your choice.